jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 - Not ideal: use synthetic monitoring from data centers or other cloud providers with tens/hundreds of probes (e.g., ThousandEyes)
 - Don't do this: test from EC2 to EC2, as that already uses the Amazon backbone

-For this test, use your laptop/Mac (Windows, Linux, MacOS), I'll be using a Mac.
+For this workshop we will use the first option, and test from our laptop/Mac (Windows, Linux, MacOS), I'll be using a Mac.

 <details>
 <summary>General guidance on performance measurement</summary>